swiftlang/swift/docs/LibraryEvolution.rst

 No other changes are permitted; the following are particularly of note:

-- A public function may not change its parameters or return type.
+- A versioned function may not change its parameters or return type.
-- A public function may not change its generic requirements.
+- A versioned function may not change its generic requirements.
-- A public function may not change its external parameter names (labels).
+- A versioned function may not change its external parameter names (labels).
-- A public function may not add, remove, or reorder parameters, whether or not they have default values.
+- A versioned function may not add, remove, or reorder parameters, whether or not they have default values.

 .. admonition:: TODO